wailmur/garak-but-functional/README.md

 ```
 …and you should see your REST_API_KEY printed to console, which signifies the environment variable has been successfully set.

-Note that all of the code above was tailored mainly to my company's website (all sensitive information removed in this case) nd its functionality varies from website to website.
+Note that all of the code above was tailored mainly to my company's website (all sensitive information removed in this case) and its functionality varies from website to website.
 Make changes where necessary.

 ### GPT-3.5-TURBO API KEY
 For convenience, I made another script called "openai_login.sh" that sets the environment variable $OPENAI_API_KEY: